ds-102/fa21/about.md

 ## Important Information

 **Lecture:** Tuesdays and Thursdays from 2:00 PM to 3:30 PM remote on Zoom.
-See Ed posts (link coming soon) for the zoom link
+See Ed posts (link coming soon) for the zoom link.

-**Discussion session:** Wednesdays in-person (virtual sessions might be held).
+**Discussion session:** Wednesdays in-person (with virtual sessions for those unable to be on campus: more info TBA).
 See Ed posts (link coming soon) for more information on this.

-  * Attendance is highly encouraged but not mandatory.
-An alternate discussion time slot will be arranged for students with conflicts or time zone issues with the default time if there is a popular demand.
+Attendance is highly encouraged but not mandatory.

-**Lab:** Mondays in-person.
-You can complete lab assignments on your own time but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.
+**Lab:** Mondays in-person (with virtual sessions for those unable to be on campus: more info TBA).
+You can complete lab assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.

 **Contacting Course Staff**: The best way to contact course staff is using Ed, using a private post as needed: we'll be checking it regularly and should respond to most questions within a day or less.
 If you need to reach out to course staff and Ed isn't suitable, you can email data102@berkeley.edu, and you should get a response within a few days. **Please avoid emailing professors or GSIs directly!**